Skip to main content

 To configure the Knowledge Centre Action type:

-2. From Action Type drop-down, select Update User Attribute.
+2. In the Action Controls section, under Action Types, select Update User Attribute.

-3. From Select Attribute list tag a customer user attribute.
+3. From the Select Attribute option, tag a customer user attribute.

 Knowledge Centre Action